 For business owners, tax time can be rather hectic.
 Your main goal during this time should be to determine all tax deductibles to lessen your payment obligations.
 In this regard, one of the most common questions that new business owners ask is about business loans.

-Are business loans tax deductible in Australia?
+Is business loans tax deductible in Australia?

 The answer to the question is partly ‘Yes’.
 Why?
 It’s because a business loan repayment as a whole is not tax deductible, only the interest payment is.